 Dogs instinctively follow the strongest leader.
 If you are not the leader they trust and respect, they will take over.
 To them, it’s a matter of survival.

 The dog has rebelled and has developed serious behavior problems.
 The owner is fuming and frustrated.
 Their dog neither trusts nor respects the owner.
-This is the point where they are either ready to get rid of their dog, or are on the phone pleading with a trainer to “fix it.”
+That’s when the owner is either ready to get rid of their dog, or are on the phone pleading with a trainer to “fix it.”

-What few admit is, they are the reason why their dog is behaving the way it is.
+Few will admit they are the reason why their dog is behaving the way it is.